Bluetooth connectivity can expose you to numerous security risks if you’ve not taken steps to prevent unauthorized access to your devices.

 This is another great way to kick someone off your Bluetooth speaker.
 Some Bluetooth speakers automatically enter pairing mode and become discoverable by other devices when turned on, and have no discrete Bluetooth button.

 This will increase the time you require for pairing with other devices.
 Nonetheless, it is effective at protecting your Bluetooth speaker from strangers with ill motives.

 Other Bluetooth speakers allow you to toggle their visibility in the settings.
-Check the Bluetooth settings, make sure the Bluetooth of your device invisible.
-This ensures that nobody sees your device’s Bluetooth to connect to even though the device is on.
+Check the Bluetooth settings, and make sure the Bluetooth of your device is invisible.
+This ensures that nobody sees your device’s Bluetooth to connect to it even though the device is on.

 In addition, whenever there are notifications of new devices trying to connect with your speaker, make sure you decline the request.

 This is a quick way to kick someone off your Bluetooth speaker without turning it off.
 Once you pair your speaker with a device, you give hackers to access to some of your private data.